Keristero/spritesheet-tool/readme.md

 1. export the spritesheet and .animation file by clicking export then copying the output.

 ## todo
+1. refactor code to use modules

+1. Fix even export

+1. New feature, generating tilesheets
+    1. Add new export options which takes all the frames of an animation state and produces a blob neighbour tileset

 ### V1.1
 1. decouple frame select from animation state ✅